OIsmail99/JS-Labs/README.md

-These are my lab solution to the Javascript ITI Course.
+These are my lab solutions to the Javascript ITI Course.